 Traditional style deadlifting begins with the feet together and the hands just wider than the spacing of the legs.
 In a sumo deadlift, the feet are wider and the hand positioning is in-between the legs.

 You can see in each of the above images the different positioning.
 On the left the traditional style and on the right the sumo style.

-You can clearly see that the positioning of the back in the traditional deadlift is a little more bent over as the knees are over the bar, glutes pushed back and head up.
-Sumo style deadlifts position the lifter with a more upright back in a somewhat sitting like position.
+You can clearly see that the positioning of the back in the traditional deadlift is a little more bent over as the knees are over the bar and the glutes are pushed back.
+Sumo deadlift form positions the lifter with a more upright back in a somewhat sitting like position.

-The Benefits of the Deadlift
+The Benefits of the Sumo Deadlift

-Deadlifting requires use of every muscle just like the squat.
+The sumo deadlift requires use of every muscle just like the squat.
 By squeezing and contracting the fibers we force them to get stronger.
 Once you begin deadlifting you will never want to stop.
 You may experience things like . . .